quicwg/base-drafts/draft-ietf-quic-transport.md

 immediately afterwards.
 A packet with a short header does not include a length, so it has to be the last packet included in a UDP datagram.

-The sender MUST NOT combine QUIC packets belonging to different QUIC connections into a single UDP datagram.
+The sender MUST NOT coalesce QUIC packets belonging to different QUIC connections into a single UDP datagram.

 Every QUIC packet that is coalesced into a single UDP datagram is separate and